 Contents

-The raspberry plant (Rubus idaeus L.) was already used by the Greeks and Romans over 2,000 years ago.
-It belongs to the rose family and thrives primarily in forest clearings or open areas up to 2,000 metres above the treeline, within the boreal zones of the Northern Hemisphere.
-While the raspberry is best known for its delicious fruit, its leaves are also valued in traditional herbal medicine, most often prepared as a tea.
-Archaeological findings show that both the berries and leaves were used as far back as the Stone Age.
-Herbalist priests and monks of the Middle Ages also cultivated raspberries in their monastic gardens.
+The raspberry (Rubus idaeus L.) is a valuable plant with a history of use that dates back over 2000 years to the ancient Greeks and Romans.
+A member of the rose family, it thrives primarily in forest clearings or on deforested land at altitudes of up to 2000m within the boreal zones of the Northern Hemisphere.
+While best known for its delicious fruits, its leaves have also long been used in traditional herbalism for preparation of tea.
+Archaeological finds show that both the fruits and leaves of the plant were used as far back as the Stone Age, and it was later cultivated in monastery gardens by knowledgeable priests and monks during the Middle Ages.

-Lady’s mantle (Alchemilla) belongs to the rose family (Rosaceae).
-Its species are found across Europe, Asia, and Africa, thriving particularly well in higher altitudes, with around 300 species present in Europe alone.
-Its name, Alchemilla, speaks for itself and hints at its magical qualities: Since ancient times, the droplets of water that appear on the inner surface of its leaves have been regarded as a healing remedy.
+Lady's mantle (Alchemilla) belongs to the rose family (Rosaceae).
+Its species are widespread across Europe, Asia and Africa, thriving particularly at higher altitudes, with around 300 species in Europe alone.
+Its botanical name, Alchemilla, alludes to alchemy and the plant's perceived magical properties, a belief inspired by the droplets of water that form on its leaves and have been used in home remedies since ancient times.

 Elderflower